-• Agilysys InfoGenesisTM POS is award-winning point-of-sale software that combines powerful reporting and configuration capabilities in the back office with a fast, intuitive and easy-to-use terminal application.
+Agilysys InfoGenesis®TM POS is award-winning point-of-sale software that combines powerful reporting and configuration capabilities in the back office with a fast, intuitive and easy-to-use terminal application.
 The flexible system is easy to set up, and its scalable architecture enables customers to add workstations without having to build out expensive infrastructure.
 The system's detailed and high-quality reporting capabilities give insight into sales data and guest purchasing trends.
 Other features include packages and prix fixe menus, signature capture and multi-language capability.
 InfoGenesis POS is available as an on-premise solution or through a subscription service.

+Agilysys InfoGenesis Flex is a mobility solution that offers full POS functionality on a Windows tablet, such as the Dell Venue 8 Pro.
+It provides a sleek, modern alternative to traditional POS installations and can be used as a slim fixed terminal or as a convertible simply by removing the tablet from its base.

-- Agilysys InfoGenesisTM Mobile is a mobile POS solution that seamlessly integrates with Agilysys InfoGenesis POS software.
+Agilysys InfoGenesis®TM Mobile is a mobile POS solution that seamlessly integrates with Agilysys InfoGenesis POS software.
 The application is reliable and easy to learn, with a user interface that's simple to use and configure.
 Users can tap, drag or swipe using an intuitive multi-touch interface to create and tender checks.
 Orders are automatically sent to the kitchen, enabling faster service and increased table turns.
 InfoGenesis Mobile is a flexible, cost-effective tool that helps service teams become more efficient and productive.
-Simplified ordering and faster guest service provides a competitive edge in a crowded marketplace. - Agilysys ElevateTM, a next generation POS solution, is a web-based system that operates in the cloud for ease of deployment and remote updates.
-Users can access data in real time from any location.
-Leveraging the best of modern interface features, Elevate delivers a clean, smooth and intuitive user experience.
-With the software's offline capabilities, including credit card payment acceptance, data is automatically synchronized once connectivity is restored. - Agilysys InfoGenesis Flex is a mobility solution that offers full POS functionality on the ThinkPad Tablet 2 from Lenovo.
-It provides a sleek, modern alternative to traditional POS installations and can be used as a slim fixed terminal or as a convertible simply by removing the tablet from its base. - Agilysys MPOS is a handheld point-of-sale solution that integrates with InfoGenesis POS to enable guest service in any location. - Agilysys eMenu is an online ordering application that enables our customers to capitalize on the popularity of Web and kiosk ordering while maintaining their existing company brand and workflow. - Agilysys eCash takes traditional cashless payment and stored value card capabilities and integrates them directly with InfoGenesis POS, increasing consumers' payment options.

-InfoGenesis POS, eMenu and eCash are available through traditional software licensing or via subscription.

-Inventory and Procurement
+Simplified ordering and faster guest service provides a competitive edge in a crowded marketplace.

+Agilysys MPOS is a handheld point-of-sale solution that integrates with InfoGenesis POS to enable guest service in any location.

+Agilysys eMenu is an online ordering application that enables our customers to capitalize on the popularity of Web and kiosk ordering while maintaining their existing company brand and workflow.

+Agilysys eCash takes traditional cashless payment and stored value card capabilities and integrates them directly with InfoGenesis POS, increasing consumers' payment options.

+Fatec

+Agilysys Eatec® provides core purchasing, inventory, recipe, forecasting, production and sales analysis functions and is unique in offering catering, restaurant, buffet management and nutrition modules in a single web-enabled solution.

+Fatec

+Agilysys EatecTouch is an optional software applet that operates on any MicroSoft®Windows®-based POS terminal, providing users with access to the Eatec application from any terminal location.

+Eatec

+Agilysys EatecPocket is a Microsoft Windows Mobile compatible application designed to work on a handheld wireless device, enabling users to perform inventory transactions.
+The software incorporates barcode scanner functionality for mobile updates of the database.

+SWS

-- Agilysys Eatec® provides core purchasing, inventory, recipe, forecasting, production and sales analysis functions and is unique in offering catering, restaurant, buffet management and nutrition modules in a single web-enabled solution. - Agilysys EatecTouch is an optional software applet that operates on any MicroSoft®Windows®-based POS terminal, providing users with access to the Eatec application from any terminal location. - Agilysys EatecPocket is a Microsoft Windows Mobile compatible application designed to work on a handheld wireless device, enabling users to perform inventory transactions.
-The software incorporates barcode scanner functionality for mobile updates of the database. - Agilysys Stratton Warren System (SWS) integrates with all leading financial and POS software products.
-The software manages the entire procurement process via e-commerce, from business development to the management of enterprise-wide backend systems and daily operations. - Agilysys SWS Direct is an add-on module for SWS that provides a convenient, efficient and intuitive shopping cart experience to SWS users.
+Agilysys Stratton Warren System (SWS) integrates with all leading financial and POS software products.
+The software manages the entire procurement process via e-commerce, from business development to the management of enterprise-wide backend systems and daily operations.

+.
+SWS

+Agilysys SWS Direct is an add-on module for SWS that provides a convenient, efficient and intuitive shopping cart experience to SWS users.
 SWS Direct streamlines operations, provides enhanced bidding and request for pricing services, and offers supplier registration tools and self-service maintenance capabilities.